 2. Give Family Awards

-Ever thought of looking at your family as a business?
-Hold up… I don’t necessarily mean a making-money business (although that’s a thing — and it can be done with purpose and healthy intentions), but here I’m talking about a family with a defined set of values and a mission statement for your family.
+Ever thought of looking at your family like a business?
+Hold up… I don’t necessarily mean a making-money business (although that’s a thing and maybe worth considering!).
+What I’m talking about though is creating a defined set of values and a mission statement for your family.

 3. Have A Gratitude Segment

-Another game your family might enjoy is the “Best and Worst”game where each person shares the best and worst part of their day – or week.
+Another game your family might enjoy is the “Best and Worst”game where each person shares the best and worst part of their day or week.